egefeyzioglu/mymedia-download/README.md

 You can get Python from [its official website](https://www.python.org/downloads/).
 Download the installer, then finish the install before continuing.

 #### b.
 The Selenium Python package
+This is what I use to interact with Google Chrome.
+It comes with its own Chrome installation, so no need to install it seperately, and it shouldn't change anything on your regular Chrome.

 Open your favorite terminal emulator (see the FAQ for how to do this) and type the following commands

 ```py -m ensurepip --upgrade```